 From 2013 to 2015, I was an ODI Fellow in the Zanzibar Planning Commission, advising the Revolutionary Government on a wide range of issues.
 Before that, I was an energy economist at the UK Foreign and Commonwealth Office and Vice-Chair of Development in Action.
 I studied Philosophy, Politics and Economics BA at the University of Warwick then Development Administration and Planning MSc at University College London.

+I get excited about building relationships, learning by trying things out and making connections between ideas and practice.
+I’m an ambivert and specialise in being a generalist.
 According to Strengthsfinder, my strengths are: woo, communication, individualisation, ideation and input.
 Most times I take a Myers-Briggs test, I’m an ENFJ.
-I’d like to call myself a systems entrepreneur.
+I sometimes call myself a systems entrepreneur.